rhondanovah/rhondanovah.github.io/nft-guide.md

 <h3>Before You Continue</h3>

 I'm not here to give you any investment advice, however with a little time and patience (and of course reading) you'll be well on your way to understanding what NFT's are all about.
 Think of it as buying a pair of expensive sneakers, but instead you're investing that $300 in crypto or an NFT.

-I've also decided not to scale down images in this guide.

 ---
 <h2>Get Started 📎</h2>